Array§

 isBetween(data: number, min: number, max: number): boolean

-is between the values of min
+Indicates whether data is between the values of min and max

 (including the endpoints).